 1).First, disconnect the window units power source, including if it is wired directly to the home.
 If this is the case, disconnect or turn off the main breaker in the circuit box.
 For the next important step, you will need either the owners manual or the number to call the manufacturer.

 2).Check the owners manual to see how to discharge the Capacitor correctly.
 The Capacitor is the device that keeps an extra charge to kick-start the motor.
-This step in necessary because it will make sure there are no electrical charges left in it before you start the cleaning process.
+This step in necessary because it will make sure there are no electrical charges left on it before you start the cleaning process.

 3).Next, clean the outside cover by wiping it down with a wet cloth.
-Be sure to use a good dirt and grim cleaner so that when you open the cover no loose particles falls inside.
+Be sure to use a good dirt and grim cleaner so that when you open the cover no loose particles fall inside.

 4).
 Remove the cover from the front of it by either unsnapping it with your hands or removing the screws/plastic hooks that hold the cover in place.
 Use caution while handling the metal pieces, the edges can be sharp.